The Schmidt-Bodner Charitable Trust

 The trust is governed by three trustees, all of whom serve without remuneration:

-Harvey Rosenblatt (appointed 1 March 2010) - Also serves as trustee of The Sarah Charitable Trust and The Rosenblatt Family Charitable Trust.
+Harvey Rosenblatt - Also serves as trustee of The Sarah Charitable Trust and The Rosenblatt Family Charitable Trust.

-Martin Paisner CBE MA LLM (appointed 19 August 2003) - A highly respected charity law specialist who was appointed CBE in June 2004 for charitable services.
-Partner at Payne Hicks Beach solicitors, he is recognized as a leading individual in charity law and serves as trustee to more foundations than perhaps any other solicitor in the UK, including over 26 charitable trusts.
-He has specialized throughout his career in charity law and private client practice.
+Martin Paisner CBE MA LLM - A highly respected charity law specialist who was appointed CBE in 2004 for charitable services.
+Partner at Payne Hicks Beach solicitors, he is recognised as a leading individual in charity law and serves as trustee to numerous charitable trusts.
+He has specialised throughout his career in charity law and private client practice.

 How to Apply